Design & Product Leadership

 AI Model Design & UX — with external developer

-A two-part tool that scrapes government procurement platforms for RFPs, bids, and tenders, then runs results through an AI model to score and prioritize opportunities based on fit criteria.
-I designed the AI model logic, scoring criteria, and end-to-end UX.
+Monitors 8 government procurement platforms daily, scraping RFPs, bids, and tenders and scoring each against fit criteria through an AI model.
+Used by procurement teams to surface relevant opportunities without manual searching.
+I designed the model logic, scoring criteria, and end-to-end UX.
 Client work — details anonymized.

 Solo — strategy design & framework development

-A structured framework for assessing the digital maturity of government organizations across service design capability, agile adoption, data practices, and accessibility.
+A structured framework for assessing the digital maturity of projects and teams across service design capability, agile adoption, data practices, and accessibility.
 Produces a clear baseline and prioritized path forward.
-Built from patterns across six government engagements.
+Built from patterns across six government engagements and actively in use.

 Solo — product & design